-Then either get Sts to write their blog in class (set a time limit of e.g. 20 minutes) or get them to write it at home for homework.
+Then either get Sts to write their blog in class (set a time limit of, e.g., 20 minutes) or get them to write it at home for homework.

-g Sts should check their work for mistakes before giving it in.
+g Sts should check their work for mistakes before turning it in.